 (h) any other matter specified in the notice convening the meeting.

 - Thirty (30) Voting Members, including the Members of the Board, shall constitute a quorum for an Annual General Meeting.
 No business shall be transacted at an Annual General Meeting unless a quorum is present.
 If a quorum is not present, the meeting shall be adjourned to a date not more than fifteen (15) days thereafter and the decisions of that meeting shall be binding upon the Association regardless of the number present, provided that sufficient notice of the adjourned meeting has been reasonably distributed through the media throughout the province.

 - The Board may submit its own resolutions to the Annual General Meeting.
-Those resolutions shall be circulated to the membership thirty (30) days prior to the Annual General Meeting via the Association’s Newsletter and website or may be in written form and presented at the Annual General Meeting.
+Those resolutions shall either be circulated to the membership thirty (30) days prior to the Annual General Meeting via the Association’s Newsletter and website or may be in written form and presented at the Annual General Meeting.

-- Voting Members of the Association may also bring matters before the Annual General Meeting for consideration by means of pre-submitted resolutions to be circulated to the membership thirty (30) days prior to the Annual General Meeting via the Association’s newsletter and website, or resolutions shall be in written form and distributed at the beginning of the Annual General meeting.
+- Voting Members of the Association may also bring matters before the Annual General Meeting for consideration by means of pre-submitted resolutions to be circulated to the membership thirty (30) days prior to the Annual General Meeting via the Association’s newsletter and website, or resolutions shall be in written form and presented at the Annual General Meeting.

 - The Chairperson for the Annual General Meeting may be a Voting or Non-Voting Member, or other designated person, as determined by the Board of Directors.

-- The Chairperson for the Annual General Meeting, if a Voting Member, shall only be entitled to debate on an issue under discussion by relinquishing the Chair to a another Voting Member until the issue is disposed.
+- The Chairperson for the Annual General Meeting shall only be entitled to debate on an issue under discussion by relinquishing the Chair to another Member until the issue is disposed.

 - All votes shall be by show of hands unless any member requests a vote by written secret ballot.